 Looking after the environment is really important for us, and organic farming is better for the planet as more carbon is taken up by the soil.

-Organic farms create friendlier habitats for amazing little creatures like bees, birds and butterflies, which are all crucial to maintaining a healthy environment.
+Organic farms create friendlier habitats for amazing little creatures like bees, birds and butterflies, which are crucial to maintaining a healthy environment.

 Store fruit and veg in a cool, dry, dark place, such as a drawer at the bottom of the refrigerator, and try not to over cram them.

-Depending on what stage of the journey your little one is on, you can purée the steamed veg, or chop it into little pieces for finger food.
+Depending on what stage of the journey your little one is on, you can purée the steamed veg or chop it into small pieces for finger food.

 When using non-organic vegetables, always remember to peel and wash them before cooking because pesticides are found under the skin, and make sure you choose the freshest vegetables possible.

-Most importantly, mealtimes should be about nourishment and sharing food with the whole family...so enjoy your vegetables, and happy cooking!
+Most importantly, mealtimes should be about nourishment and sharing food with the whole family.
+So, enjoy your vegetables and happy cooking!